Human rights in pre-Saddam Iraq: Abd al-Karim Qasem and the "Free Officers" Regime (1958–1963)

 Hundreds of thousands of Iraqis fled the country within four years of the 1958 revolution.
+In 1959 there was a massacre committed against the Iraqi Turkmen, known as the Kirkuk Massacre.

 Assyrians fared rather well under the five-year regime, but since Baathist rule began again in 1968, they fared much worse, according to Jonathan Eric Lewis.
 "As Baathist power increased, Assyrian influence and rights within Iraq decreased," he wrote in 2003.

 A power struggle developed among the coup leaders Brigadier Abd al Karim Qasim and Colonel Abd as Salaam Arif.
 Arif's pro-Nasserite sympathies were supported by the Baath Party, while Qasim found support for his anti-union position in the ranks of the communists.
 Qasim eventually emerged victorious, first dismissing Arif, then bringing him to trial for treason.
 He was condemned to death in January 1959, then pardoned in December 1962.

 Aware of plotting for a coup by officers opposed to Qasim's increasing links with the communists, Qasim had his communist allies mobilize 250,000 of their supporters in Mosul in March 1959.
 The coup attempt never materialized, but the communists massacred nationalists and some well-to-do Mosul families.
 As a result of the killings, and a riot in Kirkuk, Baath Party leaders decided assassination was the only way to dislodge Qasim.
 Their attempt to kill him, led by Saddam Hussein, failed while injuring Qasim, and the dictator reacted by aligning himself more with the communists and by suppressing the Baath and other nationalist parties.
 But by 1960 and 1961, Qasim decided the communists had become too strong and he moved against them, purging communists from sensitive government positions, cracking down on trade unions and on peasant associations, and shutting down the communist press.